 Example 3 - If your agency pays for work equipment or supplies (i.e., work boots) so a client can continue working the form would read “work boots supplied to victim to adequately equip her for return to work duties.”
 Expense amount-$75, receipt from Wal-Mart attached to the form.

 Any store (grocery, gas, etc.) card provided to a victim requires a short Victim Assistance Form to be signed by both the victim and an agency representative outlining the purpose of the cost and acknowledgement of the purpose by the victim.
 This form should be maintained in the client file.

 If there are any questions about what constitutes adequate supporting documentation for an expense, please ask your grant manager.

-Appeals Process: When any part of a claim for reimbursement, or budget revision request is denied by CVAD , subrecipients have the right to appeal.
+Appeals Process: When any part of a claim for reimbursement, or budget revision request is denied subrecipients have the right to appeal.

-Appeal Step 1: The subreicipient must submit an Appeal Form within 10 business days of receipt of the denial, outlining their rationale for approval.
-The appeal form must be submitted to the VSS Administrator.
+Appeal Step 1: The subrecipient must submit an appeal within 10 business days of receipt of the denial, outlining their rationale for approval.
 The VSS Administrator has 10 business days to respond to the denial, either upholding, or overturning the original decision.

 The appeal form should be uploaded into Iowa GVS, using the appeal component.
 Here are the instructions: 1) An agency administrator logs into Iowa GVS; 2) In the panel named My Opportunities, click on the word appeal; 3) Click on the words Appeal Information found at the top of the left side navigation panel; 4) select the appropriate appeal type from the dropdown menu and then follow the instructions on the page.